 NOTE: If the reporting is ongoing, when a request to delete a QMCJob instance is received, the reporting does not end.
 The QMCJob instance is deleted, when the last reporting for the QMC Job expires.

-The jobId attribute presents the job identifier of a QMCJob instance.
-The jobId can be used to associate multiple QMCJob instances.
+The jobId attribute can be used to associate multiple QMCJob instances.
 For example, it is possible to configure the same jobId value for multiple QMCJob instances required to produce the data (e.g. Streaming services and MTSI reports) for a specific network analysis.

 Next change